mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 ![Code descriptions](/dotstatsuite-documentation/images/de-codelist-description.png)

 #### Advanced selection popup
-Clicking the **advanced filter selection** button triggers the display of an **advanced selection popup**.
+Clicking the **advanced selection modes** button triggers the display of an **advanced selection popup**.
 It provides more advanced selection options especially for a longer or hierarchical list and refreshes the data view only once the new selection is validated by the user.
 The popup always provides a [local search](#local-search) (spotlight feature) box.

 Clicking the `Selection mode` button located next to the local search box opens a drawer with tiles for the different modes of selection:
 - Single item